Go Green with PTV Vistro’s Green Waves

 What if you have a high-flow dual-left turn on a freeway off-ramp that is contributing to backups at downstream intersections, resulting in gridlock and a ramp overspill?

 This case is difficult to solve with just Coordination Groups, but with Vistro’s Optimization Routes it can be easily solved by drawing a route through the left-turn movement and then through the impacted downstream intersections’ movements, similar to the two-way to one-way conversion example.

 To prioritize this left-turning off-ramp Route, a higher weigh greater than the interchange’s through movement Route can be entered.
 This smart application of PTV Vistro’s Routes increases ramp flushing and improves coordination with the downstream intersections.
 Here’s a tip: Turn on the Queue Length graphics to visualize the queue improvements.

 Agencies often retime traffic signals for special events, such as festivals, long-term road closures with detours, or frequent alternative route seeking due to freeway closures or breakdowns.

-The versatility of PTV Vistro’s Optimized Routes, fused with a Scenarios, and Trip Generation and Assignments is extremely effective for quick optimizations of custom events.
+The versatility of PTV Vistro’s Optimized Routes, fused with a Scenario’s, and Trip Generation and Assignments are extremely effective for quick optimizations of custom events.
 For example, what if a freeway is closed for bridge repairs and all vehicles need to exit and then ramp surf across the arterial to enter the freeway again?
 In Vistro, the detoured traffic can be modeled utilizing a trip generation, so there is no need to modify your base count volumes.
 Then you can simply utilize optimization routes and weighted priorities to get the detoured traffic back on the freeway.